SahilKharoud6757/Absolute-ToS-and-Privacy-Policy/Privacy and Policy.md

 ## Your Rights

 Depending on your location, you may have the following rights regarding your personal data:
-- **Deletion**: You have the right to request the deletion of your personal data, under certain conditions and on Abolute's team's discretion.
+- **Deletion**: You have the right to request the deletion of your personal data, under certain conditions and on Absolute's team's discretion.

 ## Changes to This Privacy Policy